kvetica/KVeticaProjects/GameOfLife/README.md

 * <code> ./out.o </code>
 * Enter user input accordingly when prompted.
 Percentage filled should be entered as a whole number integer not a decimal number.
+* If inputing or outputing using file, when prompted for the file name, include the .txt on the file name.
 * User must Ctrl+C to exit program if generation creation is infinite and looping.
 Otherwise, program terminates by itself when generations can no longer continue (World Empty or Stability Achieved).